Our supervised sessions are provided when there are more complex issues or a child is at risk of harm.

 We work very closely with all parties involved and work hard to put everyone at ease and help everyone get the most out of the session.

 We choose toys, games and equipment based on consultation with both adults and the child and review the choices after the session ready for the next one.

 Supervised sessions are typically used in response to a court order or referral by a public body such as a social worker or cafcass.
 They can also be used as part of a re-introduction process where there has been a long absence.
 Sometimes people choose to use the supervised service for a short time to provide extra reassurance.

-The non resident person is required to arrive 10 minutes before and leave 10 minutes after the child and the resident person.
+The person the child lives with is required to arrive 10 minutes before and leave 10 minutes after the child and the person the child lives with.
 This is the same for every family that attends.